mw-orcl/adb-connectors/microsoft-power-bi/power-bi-desktop/power-bi-connector-guide.md

 Check that you have added the environment variables properly.

 C:\WINDOWS\system32>echo %PATH%

 **C:\odp64**;C:\Program Files (x86)\Common Files\Oracle\Java\javapath;C:\WINDOWS\system32;C:\WINDOWS;C:\WINDOWS\System32\...

 C:\WINDOWS\system32>echo %TNS_ADMIN%

 C:\Wallet\Wallet files...

 Note: A restart of the Windows OS may be needed for the environment variables to take effect.

-Check your sqlnet.ora is set to the directory of your wallet or you are using the parameter MY_WALLET_DIRECTORY in tnsnames.ora
+Check your sqlnet.ora is set to the directory of your wallet or you are setting the directory using the parameter MY_WALLET_DIRECTORY in tnsnames.ora

 ## **Performance Tuning for Large Data Retrievals**